Richard Wright (author): Career

-In Chicago in 1932, Wright began writing with the Federal Writer's Project and became a member of the American Communist Party.
+In Chicago in 1932, Wright began writing with the Federal Writer's Project and became a member of the Communist Party.
 In 1937, he relocated to New York and became the Bureau Chief of the communist publication, the Daily Worker.
 He would write more than 200 articles for the publication from 1937 to 1938.
 This allowed him to cover stories and issues that interested him, revealing depression-era America into light with well-written prose.
+He was in the same party cell as Benjamin J. Davis Jr., Marvel Cooke, and Ollie Harrington.

 He worked on the Federal Writers' Project guidebook to the city, New York Panorama (1938), and wrote the book's essay on Harlem.
 Through the summer and fall, Wright wrote more than 200 articles for the Daily Worker and helped edit a short-lived literary magazine, New Challenge.
 The year was also a landmark for him because he met and developed a friendship with writer Ralph Ellison that would last for years.
 Wright was awarded the Story magazine first prize of $500 for his short story "Fire and Cloud".

 After receiving the Story prize in early 1938, Wright shelved his manuscript of Lawd Today and dismissed his literary agent, John Troustine.
 He hired Paul Reynolds, the well-known agent of poet Paul Laurence Dunbar, to represent him.
 Meanwhile, the Story Press offered the publisher Harper all of Wright's prize-entry stories for a book, and Harper agreed to publish the collection.